 Hauling along aggregate surface or native surfaced roads has the potential to introduce sediment in small quantities to streams.
 Traffic breaks down surfacing material resulting in finer surface gradation and increased sediment transport from the road surface.
 Any fine sediment created by hauling traffic would more than likely be washed from the road surface in the first precipitation event that is sufficient to cause runoff from the road surface.
-Any input of sediment is expected to be minimal as the roads where there is a potential for surface run-off are asphalt or durable crushed rock.
-All native surfaced roads along the haul route are along ridge tops or gentle terrain, and have no hydrological connection to any streams.
-Road use however would be restricted to periods when road related runoff is not present and as such, little sediment is expected to leave the road bed while haul is occurring.
+Any input of sediment is expected to be minimal as the roads where there is a potential for surface runoff are asphalt or durable crushed rock.
+Road use on native surfaced roads would be restricted to periods when road related runoff is not present and as such, little sediment is expected to leave the road bed while haul is occurring.

-During the wet season, log haul would only be permitted on asphalt and rocked roads when conditions would prevent sediment delivery to streams.
-In periods of high rainfall, the contract administrator would restrict log hauling when necessary to minimize water quality impacts.
+During the wet season, log haul would only be permitted on asphalt and rocked roads when conditions would prevent sediment delivery to streams (PDC 4F5).
+In periods of high rain-fall, the contract administrator would restrict log hauling when necessary to minimize water quality impacts.
 Haul would be stopped if there is rutting of the road surface or a noticeable increase in the turbidity of water draining to the road ditches or at stream crossings.

 Log hauling would not measurably increase the amount of fine sediment in streams.
 The roads along the haul route are rocked or paved at stream crossings, and road ditches are well vegetated.
-Road maintenance prior to log haul would help maintain the design drainage of the road surface which reduces the potential for sediment to runoff into stream courses.
-Road maintenance and repair would have a beneficial effect on slope stability would reduce the risk of water quality and resource damage from the use of these roads.
+Road maintenance prior to log haul would help maintain the design drainage of the road surface which reduces the potential for sediment to enter streams.
+Road maintenance and repair would have a beneficial effect on slope stability and would reduce the risk of water quality and resource damage from the use of these roads.
 The potential for sediment input into streams along the haul routes would further be minimized by permitting haul only when conditions would prevent sediment delivery to streams.